 It is estimated 75% of the population has gingivitis.
 Blood on the toothbrush or dental floss is one of the earliest and most common signs of gingivitis.
 When detected early gingivitis is reversible and preventable with proper oral care, including brushing and flossing.
 However, without proper care gingivitis may progress to periodontitis.

 Periodontitis can progress slowly and is often not painful.
-You may not even be aware of it until it has progressed to the advanced stage and you are in danger of loosing teeth.
-Your dentist and dental hygienist can best detect the early stages of gum disease, when it is the easiest to treat.
+You may not even be aware of it until it has progressed to the advanced stage and you are in danger of losing teeth.
+Your dentist and dental hygienist can best detect the early stages of gum disease when it is the easiest to treat.